Prevention and Species

 Any inspector would be remiss if he didn’t suggest ways for a client to prevent future animal damage problems.
 Here are some tips on preventing problems that you can recommend to your clients.

 There are 3 basic strategies to prevent conflicts with animals, namely

 - habitat modification, and

-Of the three strategies, food reduction and exclusion are the most important and fortunately the least expensive strategies to implement.
-Any effective long term plan to reduce human and wildlife conflicts must begin with food reduction.
+Of the three strategies, food reduction and exclusion are the most important and, fortunately, the least expensive strategies to implement.
+Any effective long-term plan to reduce human-wildlife conflicts must begin with food reduction.
 People are always shocked when I inform them that birdfeeders are my best friend.
-Bird feeders are essentially a free grocery store for a variety of animals such as mice, voles, chipmunks, squirrels, raccoons and opossums.
-What customers don’t realize is that in many animals the fertility of the female is governed by how much food she has available.
+Bird feeders are essentially a free grocery store for a variety of animals such as mice, voles, chipmunks, squirrels, raccoons, and opossums.
+What customers don’t realize is that in many animals, the fertility of the female is governed by how much food she has available.
 For example, gray squirrels have anywhere from three to five young during each pregnancy.
-However, if she is well fed then the chances are great that she will give birth to five young rather than three.
+However, if she is well fed, then the chances are great that she will give birth to five young rather than three.
 Considering that gray squirrels mate twice a year, you have a recipe for explosive squirrel population growth.
 Since there aren’t more den trees for the squirrels to dwell in, they just live in what is available, namely your house.
-Remember that nature follows supply side economics.
-If there is a supply then there will be a demand to meet it.
-If there is an ample supply of food then more animals will come to consume it.
+Remember that nature follows supply-side economics.
+If there is a supply, then there will be a demand to meet it.
+If there is an ample supply of food, then more animals will come to consume it.

 ©2005 Stephen M. Vantassel